trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 When a client application sends a message to TWS which requires a response  which has an expected response (i.e. placing an order, requesting market data, subscribing to account updates, etc.), TWS will almost either  always 1) respond with the relevant data or 2) send an error message to [EWrapper.error()](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#error).

-- **Exceptions when no response can occur**: Also, if a request is made prior to full establishment of connection (denoted by a returned 2104 or 2106 error code *“Data Server is Ok”*), there may not be a response from the request.
+- **Exceptions when no response can occur**: Also, if a request is made prior to full establishment of connection (denoted by a returned 2104 or 2106 error code *Ã¢â‚¬Å“Data Server is OkÃ¢â‚¬Â*), there may not be a response from the request.

 Error messages sent by the TWS are handled by the [EWrapper.error()](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#error) method.
 The [EWrapper.error()](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#error) event contains the originating request Id (or the orderId in case the  error was raised when placing an order), a numeric error code and a  brief description.
 It is important to keep in mind that this function is used for *true* error messages as well as notifications that do not mean anything is wrong.

 **API Error Messages when TWS is not set to the English Language**

 - Currently on the Windows platform, error messages are sent using Latin1 encoding.
-If TWS is launched in a non-Western language, it is recommended to  enable the setting at Global Configuration -> API -> Settings to  “Show API error messages in English”.
+If TWS is launched in a non-Western language, it is recommended to  enable the setting at Global Configuration -> API -> Settings to  Ã¢â‚¬Å“Show API error messages in EnglishÃ¢â‚¬Â.

 ### Understanding Message CodesCopy Location

 The TWS uses the [EWrapper.error](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#error) method not only to deliver errors but also warnings or informative messages.
-This is done mostly for simplicity’s sake.
+This is done mostly for simplicityÃ¢â‚¬â„¢s sake.
 Below is a table with all the messages which can be sent by the TWS/IB Gateway.
 All messages  delivered by the TWS are usually accompanied by a brief but meaningful  description pointing in the direction of the problem.

 Remember  that the TWS API simply connects to a running TWS/IB Gateway which most  of times will be running on your local network if not in the same host  as the client application.
 It is your responsibility to provide reliable connectivity between the TWS and your client application.